10 Types of Bats in South Dakota

 They have adapted to live amongst humans by utilizing suitable shelters like bridges or buildings with open access points in urban areas, which are important for survival due to the loss of suitable habitat across the region.

-Proper protection and conservation efforts must occur if we want these types of bats in South Dakota to remain a part of our state’s bat population for years.
+Proper protection and conservation efforts must occur if we want these types of bats to remain part of South Dakota’s bat population for years.

 Leave a Reply